-We complement the results on the error exponent erasure exponent trade off without feedback and the results about error exponent of variable length block-codes with feedback, by finding inner and outer bounds to the error exponent erasure exponent trade off of fixed length block-codes with feedback.
-We first introduce our model and notation in the following Section \ref{sec:model}.
+We complement the results on the error exponent erasure exponent trade off without feedback and the results about error exponent of variable length block codes with feedback, by finding inner and outer bounds to the error exponent erasure exponent trade off of fixed length block codes with feedback.
+We first introduce our model and notation in Section \ref{sec:model}.
 Then in Section \ref{sec:ach} we derive a lower bound using a two phase coding algorithm similar to the one described by Yamamoto and Ito in \cite{ito} and decoding rule and analysis techniques, inspired by Telatar's in \cite{emre} for the non-feedback case.
 Note that the analysis and the decoding rule in \cite{emre} is tailored for a single phase scheme and without feedback and the two phase scheme of \cite{ito} is tuned specifically to zero-erasure exponent; coming up with framework in which both of the ideas can be used efficiently is the main technical challenge here.
-In Section \ref{sec:converse} we first advance the straight line bound idea introduced by Shannon, Gallager and Berlekamp in \cite{SGB} to block-codes with erasures.
-Then we use it together with an outer bound on the error exponent trade off between two codewords with feedback to establish an outer bounds.
-In Section \ref{sec:efree} we first introduce error free block-codes with erasures and discuss its relation to the fixed length block-codes with errors and erasures, and then we present inner and outer bounds to the erasure exponent of error free block-codes and point out its relation to the error exponent erasure exponent trade off.
+In Section \ref{sec:converse} we first extend the straight line bound idea introduced by Shannon, Gallager and Berlekamp in \cite{SGB} to block codes with erasures.
+Then we use it together with the outer bound on the error exponent trade off between two codewords with feedback to establish an outer bound for the error exponent of fixed length block codes with feedback and erasures.
+In Section \ref{sec:efree} we first introduce error free block codes with erasures and discuss their relation to the fixed length block codes with errors-and-erasures-decoding, and then we present inner and outer bounds to the erasure exponent of error free block codes and point out its relation to the error exponent erasure exponent trade off.